pantry/pantry.github.io/core/extending.md

 * A Command may define a `command` block for [CLI](/core/cli.html) support
 * The Command must be registered with Pantry as a Client or Server command

-The details and use of each of these API endpoints will be explained below.
+The details and use of each of these API endpoints are explained below.

 A well written Command is a self-contained entity.
 This means that reading the code of a Command from top-to-bottom should also follow the execution flow of a Command through a Pantry network.
 Specifically, the Command's various sections should appear in the following order: